 Liverpool Heart and Chest Hospital NHS Foundation Trust

-HIMSS 7 achiever gained access to one complete medical record and automated processes.
+HIMSS 7 achiever gains access to one complete medical record and automated processes.

-In order to continue its seven-year streak as the number one hospital in the United Kingdom for overall patient care, as well as reach HIMSS Stages 6 and 7, LHCH removed paper-based notes hospital-wide in a single step with OnBase by Hyland.
+To continue its seven-year streak as the number one hospital in the United Kingdom for overall patient care, as well as to reach HIMSS Stages 6 and 7, LHCH removed paper-based notes hospital-wide in a single step with Hyland's OnBase platform.

 LHCH also uses OnBase eForms to capture information electronically from the beginning of processes.
 Automated workflows then route that documentation to the right people while automatically alerting stakeholders.
 By getting paper out of the way, LHCH optimized processes like referrals management and subject access requests (releases of information) — making them faster and more accurate.